jucacrispim/toxicbuild/docs/source/repo_config.rst

      If `Only latest commit`, when a bunch of commits are retrieved in the same fetch, only the most recent one will be builded.

-- Slaves: The slaves that will execute builds for this repository.
+- ``Slaves``: The slaves that will execute builds for this repository.
 You must to choose at least one slave or no build will be executed.